Tight Bounds on the Spooky Pebble Game: Recycling Qubits with Measurements: Introduction

+Pebble games provide a convenient abstraction for reasoning about space and time usage in computation.
+Pebble games were first used in \cite{Set73} to determine optimal register allocation for computing straight line programs.
+In \cite{HPV77} the authors applied the irreversible pebble game to show that any computation running on a Turing machine in time $T(n)$ can be executed on another Turing machine with space $T(n)/\log T(n)$.
+Since then it has found uses in establishing time-space trade-offs for computing functions including matrix vector products (\cite{Tom80}) and memory hard functions based on hashing (eg. \cite{PTR+76, LT82, DNW05, RD16, BZ17}).
+In \cite{Ben89}, Bennett used a reversible pebble game to give a general mechanism for reversibly simulating irreversible computation.
+As an example of more recent work, \cite{BHL22} applied the reversible pebble game to analyze the post-quantum security of these memory hard functions.

+In \cite{Gid19} Gidney introduced a new \emph{spooky pebble game} to study time-qubit trade-offs in quantum simulation of classical computation on inputs in superposition.
+Many quantum algorithms use simulation of classical computation in superposition as a subroutine.
+For example, applying Grover's search \cite{Gro96} to find an $x$ such that $f(x) = 1$, requires a quantum circuit that implements the following mapping:

+which represents the evaluation of $f$ on inputs in superposition.
+Since quantum gates are unitary (and therefore reversible) operations, $f(x)$ has traditionally been simulated with a reversible circuit.
+This comes with a time-space overhead that is often overlooked.
+The spooky pebble game uses intermediate measurements to make such a simulation more efficient than would be possible using reversible circuits.
+We expand upon this pebble game and show tight time-space trade-offs for how efficiently it can simulate classical computation.

-Our technique uses measurement-based uncomputation that can be expressed as a ``spooky pebble game'' based on Craig Gidney's proposed game with the same name \cite{gidney_2019}.
-The game is called spooky because undesired phases (ghosts) are generated in the middle of the computation that later need to be removed.
-Our result comes with the caveats that it uses intermediate measurements and requires $O(\mathcal{T})$ additional classical ancilla bits.
-Qubits are a much more limited resource than classical bits \cite{OskinM2002Apaf}.
-As such, we believe that this tradeoff makes our technique pragmatic for near-term quantum computers.
+While the spooky pebble game can reduce the number of qubits needed to perform a computation, it is worth noting that it introduces new classical ancillary bits and does not reduce the total memory (qubits plus classical bits).
+Nonetheless, qubits are a much more limited resource than classical bits \cite{OCC02}.
+As such, we believe that this trade-off makes the spooky pebble game pragmatic for designing algorithms that run on quantum computers.

-Combined with Barrington's theorem, our results show that any depth $d$ classical circuit can be evaluated on inputs in superposition by a quantum computer using a constant number of ancillary qubits and $O(4^d)$ steps.
-This results in a method to efficiently compute any log-depth circuit on quantum inputs using a constant number of ancilla qubits.
-Finally, we also observe a surprising connection between the structure of our optimal pebbling algorithms and the general problem of backtracking from the field of dynamic programming.